FAQs in this section

 - First Response within - You can specify the time (number of minutes, hours, or days) within which a customer must receive the first response from the customer service agent or customer support.

-- Resolve Within - Specify the time (number of minutes, hours, or days) within which a customer’s issue must be resolved by the service provider.
+- Resolve Within - Specify the time (number of minutes, hours, or days) within which the service provider must resolve a customer’s issue.

 Was this FAQ helpful?